Cryotherapy

 What is Cryotherapy?

-• Actinic Keratoses – Cryotherapy can be used to treat precancerous skin lesions known as actinic keratoses.
-The treatment destroys the abnormal cells and encourages the growth of healthy new skin.
+Cryotherapy is an effective treatment for precancerous skin lesions known as actinic keratoses.
+This method works by destroying abnormal cells and promoting the growth of healthy new skin.

-• Freckles and solar lentigos – this involves ‘freezing off’ the lesion in a quick and painless procedure using cold liquid nitrogen
+Freckles and solar lentigos can be treated through cryotherapy, a quick and virtually painless procedure in which liquid nitrogen freezes the lesion.

-• Skin tags – Cryotherapy can also be used to remove skin tags.
-The process involves applying liquid nitrogen to the skin tag, which freezes and destroys the tissue.
+Cryotherapy is also suitable for removing skin tags.
+The process involves applying liquid nitrogen directly to the skin tag, freezing and destroying the affected tissue.

-• Psoriasis – Cryotherapy can provide temporary relief from the symptoms of psoriasis by reducing inflammation and itchiness.
+While not a cure, cryotherapy can provide temporary relief from the symptoms of psoriasis by helping to reduce inflammation and itchiness.

 FREQUENTLY ASKED QUESTIONS